thelinuxlich/knockout.live.plugin/README.md

 Visit index.html

 ## Files:
-* knockout.live.plugin.js on the client
+* js/knockout.live.plugin.js on the client
+* js/main.js has the example for the chat application
 * server.js running on node server

 ## Dependencies:
-* Knockout 2.0+
+* Knockout 3.3.0+
-* Socket.io client/server
+* Socket.io v1.3.7 client/server
 * Node.js and socket.io on the server side

-## Steps to see it happen:
-* Clone the repo
-* Run "npm install socket.io"
-* Run "node server.js"
-* Point your browser to localhost:8080
+## Notes
+* The chat example run on port 4000, change js/main.js and server.js if required
+* This example does not use node, you need a web server running on 80 like nginx or apache

 ## What do you need for your application to go "live"?:
-* Start a simple node server with the server.js included in this project(modify it as you desire)
 * Set .live() on all ko.observable() and ko.observableArray() you want to synchronize remotely(see the chat example)
 * Run ko.utils.socketConnect(address,port) before ko.applyBindings()